NYPL/libbib/cran-comments.md

-When checked with --as-cran and --no-manual there were no ERRORs or WARNINGs but 1 NOTE related to being a new submission
+When checked with --as-cran and --no-manual there were no ERRORs or WARNINGs but 1 NOTE related to "WorldCat" being a possibly mis-spelled word
+(but it's a valid term in the context of this package)